OrlovZ/PS5-BAR-Reader/README.md

 3. **Run the Program**:
     ```bash
-    ./ps5_bar_reader file1.dat file2.dat
+    ./ps5_bar_reader
     ```

     The program will:
-    - Read the headers of the specified files.
+    - Read the headers of the all archive.dat files.
-    - Compute and display the SHA-256 hash of each file.
-    - Compare the headers of the two files and report any differences.

 ## Contributing